2019 Wedding Trends

 The rose continues to be the most popular and elegant bouquet flower.
-Lilies, peonies, hydrangeas, tulips and orchids represent the trendier choices.
-Arrangements with a just-picked and looser casual look have replaced the more tightly-bound bouquet shapes of seasons past.
+Freesias, lily of the valley, peonies, hydrangeas, tulips and orchids represent the trendier choices.
+Arrangements with a just-picked and looser casual look will prevail.
 Silk flowers are also popular for their versatility and life-like appearance.
 Visit our extensive bouquet gallery for ideas and inspiration.

 Wedding Reception Decorations

-Burlap fabric and lace have been a huge vintage-style trend for a few seasons now.
-Burlap is an inexpensive, natural fabric that fits will with a rustic theme or barn wedding location.
+Burlap fabric, lace and mason jars have been a huge vintage-style trend for a few seasons now.
+Burlap is an inexpensive, natural fabric that fits well with a rustic theme or barn wedding location.
 It is primarily used for table runners and centerpiece decorations.

 A popular decorating trend is the candy buffet or confection bar which has been around for many years now.
 This consists of a variety of candies or treats placed in varied sizes of glass containers and grouped on a table.
 Pretty silver spoons or scoops in each container allows guests to fill small boxes or bags as take-home wedding favors.

 Candles, always a popular choice for centerpieces, lend a romantic feel to any room.
 Choices include pillars, tea lights, tapers and floaters.
-Since some facilities do not allow candles, alternatives include faux tea light candles, battery operated LED lights, submersible LED lights and fiber optic lights.
+Since some facilities do not allow candles, alternatives include faux tea light candles, battery operated LED lights and submersible LED lights.

 Today's couples most often pay for their own weddings and make their own decisions about what they want for their wedding day.
 Using a budget calculator allows them to allocate their money and prioritize wants and needs.
 They want to enjoy a wedding that is uniquely theirs, and one that displays their own sense of style and personal taste.
 Personal touches (DIY: Do it Yourself) appear throughout the entire wedding and can be found in attire, centerpieces, bouquets, favors, decorations, stationery, photography, themes, gifts and locations.

-Wedding inspiration boards are very popular as they are a great tool for helping brides focus their wedding ideas, color schemes and decorating details.
+Wedding inspiration boards have gone mainstream with many brides using the social media network site Pinterest.com to focus their wedding ideas, color schemes and decorating details.
 Choosing a wedding motif is also helpful in coordinating the overall wedding day decor or theme.

 Buttercream or smooth fondant frostings are most common.
 Popular cake flavors include lemon, chocolate, carrot, spice and "white" although some couples are choosing non-traditional flavors such as gingerbread, espresso and hazelnut.
-Flowers, sculptures, bunting and large monogrammed letters are replacing the traditional bride and groom cake top.
+Flowers, sculptures, bunting and large monogrammed letters have generally replaced the traditional bride and groom cake top.

-The photo-journalistic (candid) approach to wedding photography is preferred by many brides to the traditional posed shots.
-Capturing the day's events as they happen helps tell the story of your wedding.
+The photo-journalistic (candid) approach to wedding photography is preferred by many couples over the traditional posed shots.
+Capturing the day's events as they happen helps tell the story of their wedding.
 Naturally, posed pictures are still enjoyed and requesting that some of the photos be black and white is common.